suit-wg/architecture/draft-ietf-suit-architecture.md

 * Author: The author is the entity that creates the firmware image.
-  There may be multiple authors involved in producing firmware running on an IoT device. {{devices}} talks about those IoT device deployment cases.
+  There may be multiple authors involved in producing firmware running on an IoT device. {{device}} talks about those IoT device deployment cases.

 * Device Operator: The device operator is responsible for the day-to-day operation of a fleet of IoT devices.
 Customers of IoT devices, as the owners of